 The climate on Lord Howe Island is likened to a perpetual Australian summer.
 It really is a paradise for those escaping the heat of summer, and the cold of winter.

 Lord Howe Island is surrounded by the ocean, moderating the temperatures on a seasonal and daily basis.
 The ocean temperature has a maximum 26°C in summer and minimum 18°C in winter so the air temperatures do not vary much from that, giving the island a perpetual spring feel.

 This gives daily maximum temperatures average around 25°C in the summer months to 18°C during winter.
 The minimum average temperatures are 18°C to 13°C over the same period.
-The best time to visit Lord Howe Island for swimming is during October to May, with the warmest water January to April.
+The best time to visit Lord Howe Island for swimming is during October to May, with the warmest and most pleasant water during January to April.

 Like a Perpetual Spring

-All year round is the best time to go to Lord Howe Island, as the the seasons change gradually, winters are cool and wet with even rainfall; summers are warm and mild with less rain.
+All year round is the best time to go to Lord Howe Island, as the the seasons change gradually, the winters are cool and wet with even rainfall; summers are warm and mild with less rain.

-While the seasons may change gradually in temperature, they change dramatically with the seabird activity.
+While the seasons may change gradually in temperature, the change can be seen dramatically with the seabird activity.